Leland-Kwong/presentations/src/pages/functional-programming.md

 * Writing to the network.
 * Triggering any external process.
 * Calling any other functions with side-effects.

+## What is wrong with side effects?

+A vast amount of bugs in our applications tend to come from unexpected changes to state which include: database updates, DOM changes (web browser) or local app state.
+These changes in external state create unpredictability and cause those, **"it works on Mondays, and sometimes on Tuesdays"**, situations.

 ## Changing state without changing it